mcds-cmu/11637/_includes/syllabus/assessment.md

-## OLI
+## OLI Torus

 ### Practice Quiz
-Practice quizzes are non-graded retrieval practices to access your understanding of the reading materials on OLI.
+Practice quizzes are non-graded retrieval practices to access your understanding of the reading materials on OLI Torus.
 Completing the practice quizzes provides excellent signals on your weekly summative (graded) in-class quizzes.

 You are strongly recommended to complete the practice quiz before the synchronous in-class quiz.
 If you missed many of the questions in the quiz, it is suggested that you review the material again.

 ### Weekly In-Class Quiz
 Each week, during synchronous class meeting time, students will spend 10 minutes of class time completing the quiz.
-The quiz assesses the reading contents on OLI the preceding week and is graded.
-When it is time to take the quiz, students log into OLI to start.
+The quiz assesses the reading contents on OLI Torus the preceding week and is graded.
+When it is time to take the quiz, students log into OLI Torus to start.
 A timer will activate once the quiz starts and cannot be paused.
 The quiz will automatically stop after the time allowance.
-The student’s work will automatically be submitted and graded by the OLI system.
+The student’s work will automatically be submitted and graded by the OLI Torus system.

-Students will have only a single attempt to complete the weekly quiz on OLI.
+Students will have only a single attempt to complete the weekly quiz on OLI Torus.

 ## Sail()